yeongmannn/OM1/README.md

 ## Getting Started - Hello World

 To get started with OM1, let's run the Spot agent.
 Spot uses your webcam to capture and label objects.
-These text captions are then sent to `OpenAI 4o`, which returns `movement`, `speech` and `face` action commands.
-These commands are displayed on WebSim along with basic timing and other debugging information.
+These text captions are then sent to `OpenAI GPT-4o`, which returns `movement`, `speech` and `face` action commands.
+These commands are displayed on WebSim along with basic timing and other debugging information.// Change model name to formal name

 ### Package Management and VENV